-- Work with utility providers to underground utilities throughout the North Bank, both through incentive programs and as utility infrastructure is upgraded. - Incorporate low-impact development techniques in new infrastructure projects, as appropriate for specific site conditions.
+- Work with Avista to underground utilities throughout the North Bank, both through incentive programs and as utility infrastructure is upgraded. - Incorporate low-impact development techniques in new infrastructure projects, as appropriate for specific site conditions.

-POLICY FRAMEWORKS ACTION PLAN
+5 POLICY FRAMEWORK& ACTION PLAN